 Is November a good time to visit the Amalfi Coast?

-November is not a good time to visit the Amalfi Coast.
+November is not the best time to visit the Amalfi Coast.

-The weather here in November is grey and wet and most of the tourism businesses shut for the winter, meaning you have a lower choice of accommodation and few services available.
+The weather here in November is a mix of good and grey days and many tourism businesses shut for the winter, meaning you have a lower choice of accommodation and few services available.

 Find all our guides to the Amalfi Coast here: